What is the ABC installation process?

 Next we build fibre from the road to your house.
 You don’t need to be at home for this but it helps if you are contactable by phone, just in case we do need to make any changes to what was agreed.
 We build the fibre from the street to your property and connect it to a small box installed on the outside of your house called an external termination point (ETP).

 If your existing copper phone line is connected by aerial cable or an underground pipe, we usually install your fibre cable in the same way.
-If that’s not possible we’ll recommend another option.
+If that’s not possible, we’ll discuss other options available and recommend the best method for your property.

 Learn more about build methods here.